What to Feed your Dog?

 Does it make a significant difference?

 Absolutely it can.
-Certainly, if your dog is on an absolutely terrible diet they are exhibiting behaviour problems, like high arousal (fear, anxiety, hyper-reactive behaviour and reactivity) and you change it to a much better diet then I would hope you would see an improvement.
-Also if your diet is causing your dog discomfort then changing it will certainly make a difference.
+Certainly, if your dog is on an absolutely terrible diet they are exhibiting behaviour problems, like high arousal (fear, anxiety, hyper-reactive behaviour and reactivity) and you change it to a much better diet then I would hope you would see a massive improvement.
+Also if your diet is causing your dog discomfort in the gut then you bet it will make a difference.
+Moroever, when dogs are fed low amounts of animal based protein, they use carbohydrates for energy.
+When they use this type of energy it is not consistent and thus blood sugars fluctuate, up and down.
+This, in turn, creates mood swings.
+Where as creating glucose from animal based proteins and fats creates a stable blood sugar level, which keeps a dog calm and focused.

 Carbohydrate (Kibble)

-If you want to keep anxiety and arousal levels down you want to avoid dysbiosis in the gut.
+If you want to keep anxiety and arousal levels down you want to avoid dysbiosis.

 Dysbiosis